ShayRowlinson/CRIS-Hyperfine-GUI/README.md

 Package for quick binning of CRIS data and analysis of hyperfine structure, centroid shifts between scans and extraction of nuclear magnetic dipole and electric quadrupole moments.

 Version 2 now with scan combination and isomeric fitting.
+Version 3 with elementary machine learning parameter estimation

 GUI is configured to be ideal for a 1080p monitor.
-If you're using a higher resolution, increasing the figure size in fitting_v1.py will make the fitting frame more clear.
+If you're using a higher resolution, increasing the figure sizes likely a good idea

 -----------------------------------------------------------------------------------------------------------------------------------